jtablesaw/tablesaw/docs/userguide/TimeSeries.md

 ## Introduction

+Time series data is essential in finance, healthcare, business operations, server log analysis, and many other areas.
+Here we take a broad look at crunching temporal data in Java using the Tablesaw data science library.

+About Tablesaw

 [Tablesaw](https://github.com/jtablesaw/tablesaw) is an open-source data science library for Java that combines tools for loading and transforming data with the ability to create statistical models and visualizations.
 You can think of it as a data frame, combined with visualization library.
 You can find more resources at the bottom of this article.
-In this article, we show how to use Tablesaw to easily create a variety of plots for representing the change in variables over time. !!
+In this article, we show how to use Tablesaw to easily create a variety of plots for representing the change in variables over time.

+ is Java for data science.
+It includes a dataframe and a visualization library, as well as utilities for loading, transforming, filtering, and summarizing data.
+It's fast and careful with memory.
+If you work with data in Java, it may save you time and effort.
+Tablesaw also supports descriptive statistics and integrates well with the Smile machine learning library.

 ## Time Series